thomasdavis/backbonetutorials/examples/nodejs-mongodb-mongoose-restify/server-mongo/README.md

 In order to persist data to a mongodb database, a server is created to handle all the CRUD operations.

-This demo attempts to answer two burning questions:

-1. how do I setup a local server to test mongodb?
-2. how do I deploy this server to the internet and use it to store date for my other projects?

 ## LOCAL

 The quickest way to learn mongodb is by installing it on your local machine using a service like brew or mac ports.
 For instance, to install mongodb using brew open a terminal window: